emproof-com/nyxstone/README.md

 ### C++ Library

-To use Nyxstone as a C++ library, your C++ code has to be linked against Nyxstone and LLVM 15.
+To use Nyxstone as a C++ library, your C++ code has to be linked against Nyxstone and LLVM.

 The following cmake example assumes Nyxstone in a subdirectory `nyxstone` in your project: